-Experimental Exposures From the California Wilderness
+Experimental Film Exposures From the California Wilderness

 San Francisco-based photographer Jason Corning shares a selection of 35mm film photographs made to capture a feeling of time

-*the above collection of images were made by Jason Corning over the span of one year by experimenting with double exposures, long exposures, or a combination of both with the intention of capturing the feeling of a moment or place.
+The following collection of images were made by Jason Corning over the span of one year by experimenting with double exposures, long exposures, or a combination of both with the intention of capturing the feeling of a moment or place.

 The world probably doesn’t need any more photographs.